-Sometimes it’s calling for disclosure and the questioner is really trying to understand how you dealt with that challenge.
-If the issue arises in, say, matrimonial litigation or in professional licensing or a contract for that matter, that takes into account disabilities like alcoholism.
-It’s always a good idea to see a certified alcohol counselor or psychologist or other mental health professionals to evaluate the situation, to make a diagnosis if it’s appropriate, and to make a referral for further education, further evaluation or treatment and to follow those recommendations.
+Sometimes the question is calling for disclosure, and the questioner is really trying to understand how you dealt with that challenge.
+If the issue arises in, say, matrimonial litigation or in professional licensing or a contract that takes into account disabilities like alcoholism, it’s always a good idea to see a certified alcohol counselor or psychologist or other mental health professionals to evaluate the situation, to make a diagnosis if it’s appropriate, and to make a referral for further education, evaluation, or treatment and to follow those recommendations.

 If the third-party professional, a mental health professional deals with it objectively, and then a client follows those recommendations appropriately, that evaluation is going to work in our favor.

-Learn your options - call me for your free, 20 min phone consultation (888) dwi-1-dwi
+Learn your options - call me for your free, 20 min phone consultation (732) 218-9090